 My readers often ask what the difference is between a social worker and a doula.
 There are 7 different types of social workers.
 Hospice social workers help clients and patients navigate the planning for end-of-life care, connect to other resources and support, address crisis situations and stress, and educate families on how to advocate for themselves.
 They must have an undergraduate or a graduate degree in social work and be licensed.

 I recently was privileged to interview two amazing women who are Doulas.

-I “bumped into” Deb Holtz on LinkedIn.
+I met Deb Holtz on LinkedIn.
 She is a lawyer by trade and lives in the St. Paul area.
 She had performed a lot of advocacy work in government for people with disabilities during her legal career.
 She has a heart for healing.
-She’s been a Doula for four years and completed her training with Deanna Cochran’s Quality of Life Care, LLC.
+She’s been a doula for four years and completed her training with Deanna Cochran’s Quality of Life Care, LLC.
 She said that what she finds most satisfying about her work is watching patients make a peaceful transition.

 Where does one search for a Doula training program?

 Four names and training centers kept surfacing for certified (EOL) Doula training:

 - Deanna Cochran – Hospice RN.
 Founder of Quality of Life Care Doula Training, LLC.
 Founder of the EOL Practitioner’s Collective.
 Council Chair for EOLDA.
 Board member of the Doula Council for NHPCO.
 Author, Accompanying the Dying: Practical, Heart-Centered Wisdom for End-Of-Life Doulas and Health Care Advocates.

 - Tarron Estes – Founder of the Conscious Dying Institute.
 Boulder, Colorado.